Skip to content

 "Error: native lambda error:InvalidSignatureException: Signature expired: 20230118T161739Z is now earlier than 20230118T161739Z (20190318T162239Z - 5 min.)"

 An API request must reach AWS within 5 minutes of the timestamp in the request or AWS denies the request.
-In some scenarios, you can change the client time to match the server time.
+In specific scenarios, you can change the client time to match the server time.

 Resolution